Clasyc/cli-mini-ai/README.md

 I was just tired of constantly switching between my terminal and browser to ask ChatGPT how to do stuff in the command line.
 It's a pain, right?
 So I made this dead simple CLI tool that lets you ask AI for help right in your terminal.
 No frills, just straight-up command generation and quick answers.
 Other solutions looked too complicated, so I made this one, just pure shell script.

+This tool **will not** run any generated commands for you.
+It simply shows the result and copies it to your clipboard for easy pasting.
+You can then paste the command into your terminal and run it yourself.

 ![demo.gif](demo.gif)

 ## OS Compatibility